IDMEFv2/idmefv2-connectors/idmefv2/connectors/suricata/README.md

 curl http://testmynids.org/uid/index.html
 ```

-This should trigger a Suricata alert which in turn will be converted to IDMEFv2 and forwarded either to the test server or to another server receiving IDMEFv2 alerts.
+This will trigger a Suricata alert which in turn will be converted to IDMEFv2 and forwarded either to the test server or to another server receiving IDMEFv2 alerts.